datanews/harlem-heat/README.md

 I then rewrote the sensor's code to "begin" and "end" connections with the SD card, and also to skip the whole sensor-reading process if the "begin" part fails (meaning there's no SD card in place, or there's some other problem).

 This appears to allow a "hot swap" of the SD card without a reset.
-This